UNESCO World Heritage Sites in Poland

 Medieval Town of Torun

-TorunTorun is one of the oldest towns in Poland.
-Perhaps you may have heard of it as it is known as the birthplace of Nicolaus Copernicus.
-Just to remind you, he is that famous astronomer who stopped the Sun and moved the Earth 😉 Of course, Torun has not been placed on the UNESCO list just because of that.
-The city has a lot to offer for all kinds of city explorers.
-By “a lot” we do not only mean the world’s famous gingerbread 😉
+Torun is one of the oldest towns in Poland.
+You might have heard of it as the birthplace of Nicolaus Copernicus, the famous astronomer known metaphorically for stopping the Sun and moving the Earth.
+Of course, Torun’s placement on the UNESCO list isn’t solely due to this historical figure.
+The city has much to offer all types of city explorers, and by “much,” we mean more than just the world-famous gingerbread.

 Malbork Castle

-Teutonic castle in MalborkWelcome to the world’s largest stronghold made of brick in the world.
-The castle, made of 4,5 million bricks, is the first example of a regular four-wing defense fortress.
-It consists of three major structures: the High, Middle, and the Lower Castles, separated by towers and dry moats.
+Welcome to the world’s largest stronghold made of brick.
+The castle, built with 4.5 million bricks, is the first example of a regular four-wing defense fortress.
+It consists of three major structures: the High, Middle, and Lower Castles, separated by towers and dry moats.

 Malbork Castle seems to be a perfect destination for a city break.
-All you need is to book a flight ticket to Gdansk, hire a car at the airport, and head up south to Malbork.
-The fastest route is A1 highway and DK22 road, and the drive should take about 1 hour.
+All you need is to book a flight ticket to Gdansk, hire a car at the airport, and head south to Malbork.
+The fastest route is the A1 highway and the DK22 road, and the drive should take about 1 hour.
 Another idea is to take a guided tour from Gdansk to Malbork.
 A trip organized by professionals lasts 5 hours.

 The Mannerist Architectural and Park Landscape Complex and Pilgrimage Park in Kalwaria Zebrzydowska

-kalwaria zebrzydowskaIn the picturesque scenery of the Beskid landscape, there is a religious place, known as one of the leading destinations of pilgrimages in Poland.
-According to the legend, a local magnate Mikolaj Zebrzydowski saw a burning cross and decided to build a monastery at the site of his miraculous sighting.
+In the picturesque scenery of the Beskid landscape, there is a religious place known as one of the leading destinations for pilgrimages in Poland.
+According to legend, a local magnate, Mikolaj Zebrzydowski, saw a burning cross and decided to build a monastery at the site of his miraculous sighting.

 Churches of Peace in Jawor and Swidnica

-church of peace in swidnicaThese beautiful Protestant churches were built in the second half of the 17th century, as a manifestation of religious tolerance in the Habsburg monarchy.
-They are an example of a harmonious combination of baroque art forms and Lutheran ideology.
-First-time visitors are usually amazed by the interiors, where an extraordinary richness contrasts with the modest architectural style.
-It is worth stopping for a moment and listen to the famous organ concerts held in the temples.
-Their impressive acoustics will enchant you, even if you are not an organ music lover.
+These beautiful Protestant churches were built in the second half of the 17th century as a manifestation of religious tolerance in the Habsburg monarchy.
+They serve as an example of a harmonious combination of Baroque art forms and Lutheran ideology.
+First-time visitors are usually amazed by the interiors, where extraordinary richness contrasts with the modest architectural style.
+It is worth stopping for a moment to listen to the famous organ concerts held in these temples.
+Their impressive acoustics will enchant you, even if you are not a lover of organ music.

 Wooden Churches of Southern Małopolska: Binarowa, Blizne, Debno, Haczow, Lipnica Murowana and Sekowa